-Amanda Lenhart is the Senior Researcher, Director of Teens and Technology at the Pew Research Center's Internet Project, where she directs research on young adults, teens, children and families.
+Amanda Lenhart is Associate Director, Research at the Pew Research Center, where she directs research on young adults, teens, children and families and how they use and think about digital technologies.
 Her other research interests include education, gaming, and networked communication tools like mobile phones, social networks, blogging and other social information utilities.
 She is the author of more than 30 reports for the Project.
 The Pew Research Center is a nonpartisan source of data and analysis.
 It does not take advocacy positions.

 Amanda has been with the Project since its inception.
 She graduated magna cum laude from Amherst College with a double major in English and Anthropology, and earned a Masters with distinction from Georgetown University in Communications, Culture and Technology.